Computing cone-constrained singular values of matrices: Computational complexity

 \section{Computational complexity}

-In this section, we discuss the computational complexity of the various problems introduced in the previous section, namely $\SV(A,G,H)$, $\MA(G,H)$ and $\PSV(A)$.
+In this section, we discuss the computational complexity of the various problems introduced in the previous section, namely $\SV(A,P,Q)$, $\MA(P,Q)$ and $\PSV(A)$ when $P,Q$ are generated by matrices $G,H$.
 To the best of our knowledge, this question has not been addressed previously in the literature.
-We prove NP-hardness of $\PSV(A)$ (Theorem~\ref{th:SVcones_NPhard}), which implies NP-hardness of $\SV(A,G,H)$ since $\PSV(A) = \SV(A,I_m,I_n)$.
-Interestingly, we prove that any problem $\SV(A,G,H)$ can be reduced in polynomial time to a problem $\MA(\wt G,\wt H)$ (Theorem~\ref{th:reduction_SVcones_anglescones}), which in turn implies the NP-hardness of $\MA(G,H)$ (Corollary~\ref{cor:angles_cones_NPhard}).
+We prove NP-hardness of $\PSV(A)$ (Theorem~\ref{th:SVcones_NPhard}), which implies NP-hardness of $\SV(A,P,Q)$ since $\PSV(A) = \SV(A,\R^m_+,\R^n_+)$.
+Interestingly, we prove that any problem $\SV(A,P,Q)$ can be reduced in polynomial time to a problem $\MA(\wt P,\wt Q)$ (Theorem~\ref{th:reduction_SVcones_anglescones} and Lemma~\ref{lem:orthogonal_rational_decomposition}), which in turn implies the NP-hardness of $\MA(P,Q)$ (Corollary~\ref{cor:angles_cones_NPhard}).

+\begin{remark}[Hardness results] In this paper, we focus on the NP-hardness of the studied optimization problems, namely SV$(A,P,Q)$, MA$(P,Q)$ and PSV$(A)$.
+For simplicity of the presentation, we do not consider approximate versions nor decision versions of these problems, nor do we check whether the optimal solutions of these problems are polynomial in the size of the input.
+This is a topic for further research. \end{remark}